azuredevcollege/aidevcollege/day1/AzureMachineLearningService/challenges/challenge_03.md

 You'll need to update the CLI setup file variables to match your workspace.

-1. In your cloned repository, go to `azureml-examples/cli/`.
+1. In your forked repository, go to `azureml-examples/cli/`.
 1. Edit `setup.sh` and update these variables in the file.

     |Variable  | Description  |